limitstory/EVMMv2/docs/setup.md

 sudo buildah commit $newcontainer checkpoint-image:latest sudo buildah rm $newcontainer
 ```
+Note: The checkpoint tar filename varies depending on the pod name and creation time.
+Replace the example filename below with the actual file name listed in `/var/lib/kubelet/checkpoints`.

 Restore the container using the checkpoint image you created.
 Since you created the image locally, you must specify the name of the node.
 ```bash